 Kennedy Development Road (South - Winton, Longreach, Barcaldine)

-- Good condition, fully sealed, double lane road.
+- Good condition, fully sealed double lane road.
 Narrow in some sections.
-It is possible for rain to close road bwhen creeks are running.
+It is possible for rain to close the road when creeks are running.

 Hughenden - Muttaburra

 - Majority of road unsealed, recommended to 4wd or High Clearance vehicles only.
 Some areas have black soil and when wet can become very dangerous, very quickly.
 Some corrugation.

 Prairie - Muttaburra

 - Sealed until Kooroorinya Nature Reserve (approx 54km) and 12km travelling from Muttaburra.
 Recommended 4wd or High Clearance vehicles.
 Some corrugation.